Prenanthes alba (White Lettuce) - photos and description

 How to identify this species of Prenanthes: The arrowhead shape and lobed margins of the leaves distinguishes this plant from the other Prenanthes species growing in Saskatchewan, Prenanthes racemosa, whose leaves are oblanceolate to spatulate.

-When and where photographed: Above photos taken August 10th, in moist mixed woods, boreal forest in Duck Mountain Provincial Park, 300 km north east of our home in Regina, SK.
+When and where photographed: Above photos taken July 26th, 28th, August 5th, 10th, and 20th, in moist mixed woods, boreal forest in Duck Mountain Provincial Park, 300 km north east of our home in Regina, SK.